 This rider, which is attached to a policy on the life of a child, waives the premium if the person responsible for paying the premiums dies or is considered totally disabled before age 65.
 Premiums will continue to be waived until the child is age 25.

-‡(3) The Critical Illness Benefit cannot exceed the life insurance face amount of the life coverage purchased with the Rider.
+3 The Critical Illness Benefit cannot exceed the total life insurance face amount, per life insured, on an existing life insurance policy.
 Inforce critical illness coverage from all sources cannot exceed a total of $2,000,000.
 Please ask your advisor for details. back